Dinoadh/Sample_GitProfilerApp_Android/README.md

 - Java

 ## Deploy and Run :
-- checkiut the code and you should be able to run it directly from Android studio
+- checkout the code and you should be able to run it directly from Android studio